algolia/algoliasearch-client-javascript/website/docs/addNewLanguage.md

 ## Update the generator config

-Add each client in the file [`openapitools.json`](../openapitools.json), following the others client structure.
+Add each client in the file [`openapitools.json`](https://github.com/algolia/api-clients-automation/blob/main/openapitools.json), following the others client structure.

-> See [How to add a new client](./addNewClient.md) for informations regarding this file
+> See [`add a new client`](/docs/addNewClient) for informations regarding this file

 ### Algolia requirements